zack-bitcoin/chalang/opcodes.md

 113 call %Use the binary at the top of the stack to look in our hashtable of defined words.
 If it exists call the code, otherwise crash.

+114 def % this is the same as `:`. it is used to start a function declaration.
+The only difference is that it leaves the hash of the function on the top of the stack.
+This is the pointer that is used for calling the function later.

 # variables opcodes